This is the second installment of our “Customer Data Strategy” playbook.

 Build Your Multi-Screen Data Plan the Right Way

 Yes, the multi-screen era represents a revolution and presents marketers with new and more difficult to tackle challenges, but succeeding in this world is well within reach.
-It all starts with building an intentional data plan that’s designed specifically to overcome the unique challenges of this multi-screen world.
+It all starts with building an intentional customer data strategy that’s designed specifically to overcome the unique challenges of this multi-screen world.

 Ready to get planning?
 Continue to check back as we share more advice on how to start off on the right foot.
 Up next: How to start planning for your multi-screen data strategy.